TheMaszz/MircroServiceEcommerce/README.md

 ---

-✉️ Kafka Integration: Forgot Password Flow
+** ✉️ Kafka Integration
-To decouple services and ensure scalability, the Auth Service communicates with the Email Service via Kafka for the forgot password feature.
+Forgot Password Flow To decouple services and ensure scalability, the Auth Service communicates with the Email Service via Kafka for the forgot password feature.

 🔁 Flow
 1. When a user requests a password reset, the Auth Service: